mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 # Why Toolpad?

-<p class="description">This doc explains our motivation for building Toolpad, where it differs from other tools and how it could be useful to you.</p>
+<p class="description">Explains our motivation for building Toolpad, where it differs from other tools and how it could be useful to you.</p>

 ## Introduction